Reuh/anselme/REFERENCE.md

 #### Function calls

 The simplest way to call a function is simply to use its name.
-If the function has no arguments, parantheses are optional:
+If the function has no arguments, parantheses are optional, or can be replaced with a `!`:

 ```
 $ f
     called

 ~ f
+(equivalent to)
+~ f!

 $ f(a)
     called with {a}